Gaspard de la nuit: inside Ravel’s famously haunting piano cycle

 Hyperion CDA 67731-2

-If you’re after a Gaspard de la nuit that’s cooler in feel, try Steven Osborne’s immaculate performance, recorded in 2010, that comes as part of his traversal of the complete solo Ravel.
+If you’re after a Gaspard de la nuit that’s cooler in feel, try Steven Osborne’s immaculate performance, recorded in 2010, which comes as part of his traversal of the complete solo Ravel.
 The Scottish pianist moves from the subtlest shadings of piano, pianissimo and triple piano, to orchestral-sized fortissimos.

 Every movement is crystalline and moving, but his ‘Ondine’ is particularly special.
 Osborne himself best describes it: ‘I feel just how pure and vulnerable the melody is.
 It sounds less like a seduction than a genuine appeal for companionship.’